 The international conference on Lean and Agile Software Development (LASD) was founded in 2017 as a part of the FedCSIS multiconference.
-The conference grew each year until 2020 when it noticed a dramatic decline in the number of submissions.
+The conference grew each year until 2020 when it noticed a substantial decline in the number of submissions.
 To remedy this issue, in 2021 and 2022, LASD was held as a standalone, free of charge conference.
-Recently, it has joined ACM SAC as a track.
+Since 2023, it has joined ACM SAC as a track.

 The objective of LASD is to extend the state-of-the-art in lean and agile software development and spread best practices as well as stories of successful transitions and adaptations to changing work environment.